 Extra effort often leads to better results, and that especially goes for baking.
 You may be wondering, what extra effort can you put into it?
 You make the dough, pop it in the oven, and cook it how you want to, right?
 While that may be true, you probably have never heard of biga dough.

 Biga is a type of pre-fermentation used in Italian baking.
 Italian bakers wanted to find a way to reinforce the strength of their dough.
-They found that through a simple combination of flour, water, yeast and time you could create a stronger, tastier, and healthier dough for their baking.
-The recipe for biga dough is quite simple but it takes time to perfect the quantities of the ingredients.
+They found that, through a simple combination of flour, water, yeast, and time, you could create a stronger, tastier, and healthier dough for baking.
+The recipe for biga dough is quite simple, but it takes time to perfect the quantities of the ingredients.
 Too much water would result in a wetter style of dough like poolish, the French cousin of biga.
-Using too much yeast would eat up more of the flour than desired and would create an imbalance in the dough.
-For perfect biga dough, you need a composition of 100% bread flour, 60% water and 1% yeast.
-To put that into simple metrics, the standard recipe is 500 grams of flour, 300 grams of water and 5 grams of yeast.
+Using too much yeast would eat up more of the flour than desired and create an imbalance in the dough.
+For perfect biga dough, you need a composition of 100% bread flour, 60% water, and 1% yeast.
+To put that into simple metrics, the standard recipe is 500 grams of flour, 300 grams of water, and 5 grams of yeast.

 Putting the precise amount of the three ingredients is crucial, but after that, it’s up to time.
 Many bakers have their own preferred time for allowing their dough to rise, but the average time is about 12 hours.
 This is perfect if you want to make a recipe with dough the next day; you can make a biga dough mix and leave it to rise overnight, then it's ready to go when you need it.
 You can play around with the time you take to let your dough rise and see what flavor and size you like best.
 Just make sure that your dough mixture is at a standard temperature; if it’s too cold, the fermentation process may be halted and you won't get that biga size and taste come morning.